tjjackson0122/resume-site/README.md

 ## AI Note
 This project's front-end code were generated with assistance from GPT-5.
 Final edits and review were performed manually.

-If you rely on third-party code or libraries, keep their original licenses and attributions intact.
-AI assistance does not change legal obligations.